-According to the Civil Procedure Law, civil litigation can be conducted online upon the consensus of all involved parties.
+In terms of the form of litigation, according to the Civil Procedure Law, civil litigation can be conducted online upon the consensus of all involved parties.
 The legal effect of online litigation is equivalent to that of traditional, offline litigation.